 Official TriTour T-shirt

-Bag with local products and partner gifts
+Bag with local products and partners

-During equipment verification, participants must:
+During the equipment verification, participants must:

-Wear their timing chip on their ankle
+Have their chip placed on the ankle

-Have their race bib with visible number
+Wear their bib with the number visible

-Wear their swim cap with visible number
+Wear their swim cap with the number visible

-Have a visible number on the bike's seat post
+Visible number on the bike seat post